KsKaira/KsKaira/README.md

 Here are some ideas to get you started:
 <p align="left">

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Generative AI, Python, DSA projects and learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Biology + Machine learning
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on study together
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Biology and Datascience
-- 💬 Ask me about ...
+- 💬 Talk about Python, Programming, Startups, Technology, Web3, Machine learning, Artificial Intelligence
-- 📫 How to reach me: ...
+- 📫 How to reach me: discord kaira006
-- 😄 Pronouns: ...
+- 😄 Pronouns:  being human is all that matters
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Panipuris and Raaj Kachori are better than anything else >>>>>>
--->